-Before leaving, Queen Letizia held a meeting with the grand rector of the University of Lleida and president of the CRUE, Roberto Fernández, the president of the Santander Group and member of the Board of Trustees of the Women for Africa Foundation, Ana Botín, and the soprano, activist for Human Rights and member of the Advisory Council of the Foundation, Barbara Hendricks.
+Before leaving, Queen Letizia held a meeting with the grand rector of the University of Lleida and president of the CRUE, Roberto Fernández, the president of the Santander Group, and member of the Board of Trustees of the Women for Africa Foundation, Ana Botín, and the soprano, activist for Human Rights and member of the Advisory Council of the Foundation, Barbara Hendricks.
 Next, the master of ceremonies, the journalist Mónica Carrillo, presented the “Nador Lighthouse Block” in which two young Africans, Hadar Haddou, a Moroccan scholar, and Femi Mama, a Beninese scholar, talked about the main objectives of the program.

 Coming to the sartorial details, Queen Letizia once again keeping her fashion profile low chooses to recycle her wardrobe.
-She was wearing white blouse by Adolfo Domínguez that she debuted in last July.
+She was wearing a white blouse by Adolfo Domínguez that she debuted in last July.

 Letizia paired the top with Adolfo Dominguez knee-length multi-colour print skirt that she premiered in June this year when she and Felipe to welcomed Ukraine President and First Lady to Spain.

-The Flared skirt with signature print is reduced to 79 € with 35 % discount from 128 € at the online store of Adolfo Dominguez.
+The Flared skirt with signature print is reduced to 79 € with a 35 % discount from 128 € at the online store of Adolfo Dominguez.

 Her Freshwater Cultured Pearls and Diamond earrings set in White gold from TOUS finished the look.